Rajiv Gandhi

-Gandhi remained Congress President until the elections in 1991.
+Gandhi remained Congress president until the elections in 1991.
 While campaigning for the elections, he was assassinated by a suicide bomber from the LTTE.
-His widow Sonia became the president of the Congress party in 1998 and led the party to victory in the 2004 and 2009 parliamentary elections.
-His son Rahul Gandhi is a Member of Parliament and was the President of the Indian National Congress till 2019.
 In 1991, the Indian government posthumously awarded Gandhi the Bharat Ratna, the country's highest civilian award.
 At the India Leadership Conclave in 2009, the Revolutionary Leader of Modern India award was conferred posthumously on Gandhi.

 Early life and career

-Rajiv Gandhi was born in Bombay on 20 August 1944 to Indira and Feroze Gandhi.
-In 1951, Rajiv and his younger brother Sanjay were admitted to Shiv Niketan school, where the teachers said Rajiv was shy and introverted, and "greatly enjoyed painting and drawing".
-He was admitted to the Welham Boys' School, Dehradun and Doon School, Dehradun in 1954, where Sanjay joined him two years later.
-Rajiv was also educated at the Ecole D'Humanité, an international boarding school in Switzerland.
+Rajiv Gandhi was born in Bombay (Mumbai) on 20 August 1944 in British ruled India to anti-colonial Indian activists Indira and Feroze Gandhi.
+In 1951, Rajiv and his younger brother Sanjay were admitted to Shiv Niketan school, where the teachers said Gandhi was shy and introverted, and "greatly enjoyed painting and drawing".
+He then studied at the St. Columba's School, Delhi.
+Thereafter, he was admitted to the preparatory Welham Boys' School and then moved to The Doon School, Dehradun in 1954, where Sanjay joined him two years later.
+At Doon, Gandhi's senior was Mani Shankar Aiyar, who later became a prominent member in his inner circle.
+Gandhi was also educated at the Ecole d'Humanité, an international boarding school in Switzerland.
 He left the Doon School in 1961 with a second-class certificate, having performed well in his final subjects apart from a pass mark in chemistry.

 During Gandhi's final year at Doon, his mother and Albert D'Rozario, the scientific attaché at the Indian High Commission in London, arranged his application to Cambridge University.
-D'Rozario, who had been a college classmate of Feroze Gandhi, recommended that Gandhi should read engineering, and met with Mark Pryor, the Senior Tutor at Trinity College, Cambridge.
+D'Rozario, who had been a college classmate of Gandhi's father Feroze, recommended that Gandhi should read engineering, and met with Mark Pryor, the Senior Tutor at Trinity College, Cambridge.
 Pryor arranged for Gandhi's conditional admission to Trinity, contingent on his passing the Mechanical Sciences Qualifying (MSQ) Examination with acceptable marks.
-After studying for his A-levels at the sixth form college of Davies, Laing & Dick in London, Gandhi sat the MSQ Examination in March 1962 but was unsuccessful.
+After studying for his A-Levels at the sixth form college of Davies, Laing & Dick in London, Gandhi sat the MSQ Examination in March 1962 but was unsuccessful.
 He passed on his second attempt in June, and was admitted to Trinity on 4 September 1962, joining the college in October.
 While at Trinity, he joined the Cambridge University Boat Club.